evgenyshpolyansky-afk/incode-demo-1/README.md

 ## How it operates (high level)

 1. Network & infra: The `vpc` module creates the VPC and subnets.
-Environment `main.tf` wires up security groups and other infra modules.
 2. RDS: The environment creates an RDS instance (MySQL) via a registry module.
 The RDS module creates a Secrets Manager secret that contains the DB credentials and outputs the secret ARN.
 3. ECR & app: The `ecr` module contains an ECR repository where you push the sample Flask Docker image.
 4. ALB: The `alb` module creates an Application Load Balancer with target groups that distributes incoming traffic across the EC2 instances in the Auto Scaling Group.
 The ALB provides health checks and ensures traffic is only routed to healthy instances.